ashakeri92/SyriaTel_Analysis/README.md

 ### Overview

 This project analyzes SyriaTel Customer Churn dataset to explore if there are any predictable patterns with cutomer turnover.
+Three ML models will be built to analyze the dataset, the best of the three models will be chosen as the main model to analyze.
+For each of the models we want to pay close attention to the recall score of each classification report.
+This score quantifies the number of positive class predictions made out of all positive examples in the dataset.

 ### Business Problem and Data

 SyriaTel is interested in reducing the amount of money lost due to customer turnover.
-This project seeks to analyze customer data and identify any patterns that lead to customer churn.
+This project seeks to analyze customer data and identify any patterns that lead to customer churn and/or retention.
+The main goal of this project is to offer three recommendations to SyriaTel to help maintain customers and increase quartlery profits.

 ### Data